Pandora's UK Black Friday deals arrive with 20% off charms, bracelets and rings

 - Very Black Friday

 Want more offers?
-Check out our Black Friday guide for the best and cheapest deals as well as the latest news in the lead up to Black Friday and Cyber Monday.
+Check out our Black Friday guide for the best and cheapest deals as well as the latest news over Black Friday and Cyber Monday.
 For more tech deals check out the technology section.

 Wondering what to watch?
 Visit our TV Guide.